Environmental Scanning Definition

 B) Expert opinion method:

-It is similar to executive opinion method, but uses external experts.
+It is similar to the executive opinion method but uses external experts.
 Experts have better knowledge of market conditions and customer tastes and preferences.

 C) Delphi method:

 Using this method, experts are questioned about environmental trends by a panel of experts.
 Afterward, the responses are summarized and returned to the panel members for assessment.

 In this way, a consensus can be reached until an acceptable level has been reached.